VincentNowak/meta_sing/README.md

 2. container_2 runs maxbin2 (Wu et al. 2015) and metaBAT2 (Kang et al. 2019) as part of metaWRAP v.1.2.1 (Uritskiy et al. 2018) on the assembly to produce two sets of bins/MAGs
 3. autometa_latest_2.sif (commit d69eb62 from https://hub.docker.com/r/jasonkwan/autometa/builds) runs the standard Autometa (Miller et al. 2019) workflow wihout machine-learning to produce another set of bins/MAGs
 4. container_4 dereplicates (and qaulity-filters) the three bin/MAG sets using dRep v.2.6.2 (Olm et al. 2017) to result in one high-quality set of MAGs, then identifies the taxonomy of these high-quality MAGs using GTDB-tk v.1.1.1 (Chaumeil et al. 2020) and then summarises results using the blobplot.py script producing a tsv file and two blobplots (inspired by Albertsen et al. 2013)
-5. container_5 runs antiSMASH v.5.1.2 (Blin et al. 2019) on the assembly and then associates the BGCs with the bin_taxonomy producing a few summary bar graphs most notably with the number of BGCs found per taxonomy at the class level and a .csv file containing the information from associating BGCs with MAGs
+5. container_5 runs antiSMASH v.5.1.2 (Blin et al. 2019) on the assembly and then associates the BGCs with the bin_taxonomy producing a few summary bar graphs most notably with the number of BGCs found per taxonomy at the class level and a .csv file containing the information from associating BGCs with MAGs.
+Note that this container includes the meme-suite, so by using it you agree to the MEME license (http://meme-suite.org/doc/copyright.html)

 References:
 1. Albertsen, M., Hugenholtz, P., Skarshewski, A., Nielsen, K. L., Tyson, G. W., & Nielsen, P. H. (2013).
 Genome sequences of rare, uncultured bacteria obtained by differential coverage binning of multiple metagenomes.
 Nature biotechnology,31(6), 533-538.